 Hallfredh guitar appearances

-Brian May mentioned two occasions when he’d recorded with his modified Hallfredh, but did he use it on any other tracks?
+Brian May mentioned three occasions when he’d recorded with his modified Hallfredh, but did he use it on any other tracks?

 ‘The Night Comes Down’ (Queen, 1973)